juju/docs/src/en/troubleshooting.md

 Here we are given much more clear details as to what Juju is looking for.
-Make sure to leverage the `show-` commands to dive deeper into what's going on. juju show-model and show-controller can often provide useful information when file bug reports or requesting assistance.
+Make sure to leverage the `show-` commands to dive deeper into what's going on. juju `show-model` and `show-controller` can often provide useful information when filing bug reports or requesting assistance.

 Make sure to look beyond the default information in `juju status`.

-### Leveraging --debug
+### Using the --debug option

-Most commands support a `--debug` option that can be used to get a much more specific idea as to what's going on.
+Most commands support a `--debug` option that can be used to gain additional insight as to what's going on.
 This is especially true of commands such as `juju bootstrap`.

 Compare the sample output of `juju deploy --debug`.
-It includes all of the urls that Juju is attempting to reach.
-These might be of vital important if you're behind a proxy or firewall at work.
+It includes all of the URLs that Juju is attempting to reach.
+These might be of vital importance if you're behind a proxy or firewall at work.